hipe/tmx/zerk/test/fixture-top-acs-classes/README.md

 "wide" but not "deep", so none of these can have compounds as children.

-at writing the exitsing nodes here have been placed "tightly" and in chronologesque order.
+at writing the existing nodes here have been placed "tightly" and in chronologesque order.

 the next 30 (41-70) can go deep and wide